IBE160/SG-Gruppe-A/docs/architecture.md

 The backend serves as the central hub for the application's business logic.

-- **Framework:** **Node.js with Express.js**
+- **Framework:** **Python with FastAPI**
-  - *Reasoning:* A mature and widely-used framework with a vast ecosystem.
-Its non-blocking I/O model is well-suited for handling many concurrent user requests.
+  - *Reasoning:* A modern, high-performance web framework for building APIs with Python.
+Using FastAPI allows for a unified language stack (Python) across both the backend and AI services, simplifying development and maintenance while offering excellent performance and automatic documentation.

 - **Database:** **PostgreSQL**
   - *Reasoning:* A powerful, open-source relational database known for its reliability and data integrity.
 It can easily handle the user data, CV content, and application history required for this project.